Self-Management Programs

 - Diabetes Self-Management Program (DSMP)

-- Cancer Thriving and Surviving will start later 2025 (CTAS)
+- Cancer Thriving and Surviving (CTAS) – TBD

 The client does not need a referral from a doctor or health care professional to attend these workshops